-Meridian lawyers can assist you to understand the scope of ACFA’s proposed activities and how it may impact your financial services business. please contact our Financial Services Principal Michael Bracken.
+Meridian Lawyers can assist you to understand the scope of ACFA’s proposed activities and how it may impact your financial services business.
+Please contact our Financial Services team.

 Disclaimer: This information is current as of April 2018.
 This article does not constitute legal advice and does not give rise to any solicitor/client relationship between Meridian Lawyers and the reader.
 Professional legal advice should be sought before acting or relying upon the content of this article.